If you want to build muscle, you need to convince your body that it needs muscle. I established this mindset in Part 1.

-You don't realize it, but you've already done this.
-You do have muscle.
+You don't realize it, but you've already convinced your body to build muscle because, uhh, you do have muscle.
 Maybe not as much as you'd like to have.
-But you have some.
+But you most certainly have some.

 Look at you.
 You don't even know how to get more of something you already have.
 So helpless.
 Don't worry.
 I'm here to light the way.
 On fire.
 So we all die.
 Sounds fun.
 I'm in.
 Let's go.